 Here is a rare example of a successful photograph taken from a low point, practically from ground level.
 Look how big this cheerful little boy looks.

-My dear mothers, please note that when photographing a child looking to the side, the direction of his gaze – to the right or to the left – is important.
-If the baby looks to the right in the picture, then he evokes the feeling of looking forward, into the future, in the opposite case – looking back, as it were, into the past.
+Please note that when photographing a child looking to the side, the direction of his gaze - to the right or the left is essential.
+If the baby looks to the right in the picture, then he evokes the feeling of looking forward, into the future, in the opposite case - looking back, as it were, into the past.

 I will very briefly mention the diagonals.
-If your frame contains oblique lines that form fragments of diagonals, then from the point of view of psychology of visual perception, they will be perceived as follows: diagonals directed from the lower left corner to the upper right corner, called “ascending”, are perceived by the viewer as positive, optimistic, and from the upper left to the lower right corner, “descending”, give the impression of completing the compositional development, pessimistic.
+Suppose your frame contains oblique lines that form fragments of diagonals, then from the point of view of the psychology of visual perception.
+In that case, they will be perceived as follows: diagonals directed from the lower-left corner to the upper right corner, called "ascending", are perceived by the viewer as positive, optimistic, and from the upper left to the lower right corner, "descending", give the impression of completing the compositional development, pessimistic.

 So, when photographing your child sitting on the bed or playing in the street, you can always find this angle by going to the right or left, in order to maintain a positive atmosphere of the frame using "ascending" lines.